 NO U-TURN ON SINGLE-SEX SPACES

 On 16 April 25, the Supreme Court handed down judgment in For Women Scotland v Scottish Ministers [2025] UKSC 16.
-The definitions of "woman", "man" and "sex" in the Equality Act 2010 (EqA 2010) were confirmed to refer to biological sex.
+The definitions of "woman", "man" and "sex" in the Equality Act 2010 were confirmed to refer to biological sex.

-On 24 June 2025, the EHRC amended its interim update to remove the wording which stated that it was ‘compulsory to provide sufficient single-sex toilets, as well as sufficient single-sex changing and washing facilities, where these facilities are needed’.
+On 24 June 2025, the EHRC amended its interim guidance to remove the wording which stated that it was ‘compulsory to provide sufficient single-sex toilets, as well as sufficient single-sex changing and washing facilities, where these facilities are needed’.

-Instead, the amended interim update now refers to the Workplace (Health, Safety and Welfare) Regulations 1992 (SI 1992/3004) (the Regulations).
+Instead, the amended interim update now refers to the Workplace (Health, Safety and Welfare) Regulations 1992 (the Regulations).
 The Regulations require suitable and sufficient toilets/facilities to be provided.
 These may be mixed-sex where they are in a separate room, lockable from the inside.
-Where changing and washing facilities are required, and where necessary for reasons of propriety, there must be separate facilities for men and women, or separate use of those facilities e.g. separate locker rooms.
+Where changing and washing facilities are required, and where necessary for reasons of propriety, there must be separate facilities for biological men and women, or separate use of those facilities e.g. separate locker rooms.

 The amended interim update received further criticism on the grounds that there was a lack of practical guidance.